numerai/numerox/numerox/examples/run.rst

 - ``RollSplitter`` roll forward making fit-predict splits from consecutive eras
 - ``ConsecutiveCVSplitter`` CV with folds that have mostly consecutive eras
 - ``CustomCVSplitter`` CV over folds given by user as list of data objects
+- ``CustomSplitter`` fit/predict splits given by user as list of data tuples

 For example, here's how you would reproduce the ``backtest`` function::